 The Hawkeye soundtrack includes music by Andy Williams, The Kinks and Run-DMC.
-This info article contains spoilers for Jonathan Igla’s 2021 Disney+ miniseries.
+This info article contains spoilers and song details for Jonathan Igla’s 2021 Disney+ miniseries.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Hawkeye stars Jeremy Renner as a former Avenger, Clint Barton, who seeks a relatively normal family life.
 Hailee Steinfeld co-stars as Kate Bishop, a 22-year-old archer who accidentally gains the attention of organized crime members.
 The protagonists battle against the Tracksuit Mafia and learn how to complement each other’s skills.
 In each of the six episodes, music supervisor Dave Jordan (Spider-Man: No Way Home) incorporates a variety of Christmas-themed music to thematically align with the December setting.
 Here’s every song in Hawkeye.